Romms/Salesforce-Trics/ClassicUI/ShowAll/README.md

 ### "Show All" button for SalesForce Classic

-This script adds "SHOW ALL" buttons for SalesForce Classic pages where are long lists with "show more" or "<Previous Page | Next Page>" links.
+This script adds "SHOW ALL" buttons for SalesForce Classic pages where are long lists with "show more" or "&lt;Previous Page | Next Page&gt;" links.

 You should add this JS to site as custom code.